-RMTs are lifelong learners who continually assess and improve their practice.
-By participating in CMTBC’s Quality Assurance program, RMTs indicate to the public that they are maintaining continuing competence, as required by BC’s Health Professions Act.
-RMTs must meet quality assurance requirements to be eligible to renew registration each year.
+RMTs are lifelong learners who continually assess and improve their professional practice.
+By participating in CMTBC’s Quality Assurance program, RMTs demonstrate that they are maintaining continuing competence as required by BC’s Health Professions Act.
+RMTs must meet quality assurance requirements to be eligible to renew registration.

 RMTs are currently in Cycle 13, which runs from November 1, 2020 to October 31, 2022.
 The two-year continuing education (CE) cycle is set out in CMTBC’s Bylaws.
 Cycle 13 is both innovative and accommodating:

 All RMTs registered by October 31, 2021 completed CMTBC’s online course, titled Code of Ethics & Practice Environment Standard, as a requirement for registration renewal for 2022.
 New RMTs, registered for the first time with CMTBC on or after November 1, 2021, are exempt from the requirement to complete CECs in Cycle 13.